|Historic area of significance||UK|

 Training issues: Hand turning is a very difficult trade to learn – even in the 1970s, very few people who started learning stuck to it.
 There is no one learning the trade commercially today.

-Training issues/recruitment issues: Lack of woodworking, metalworking and exposure to craft skills in schools.
+Training issues / recruitment issues: Lack of woodworking, metalworking and exposure to craft skills in schools.
+However, when children are exposed to it either through shows or youth training events they are invariably interested.

 Automation: Automation has become part of the trade and has taken over much of the hand turning trade – although hand turning is still required for one-offs, prototypes, very small batches, large components, or patterns, and there are some items that cannot be turned by machine.

-Wood turning is largely practised as a highly skilled leisure activity – however leisure time is under threat from many other pressures.
+Wood turning is widely practised as a highly skilled leisure activity – however, leisure time is under threat from many other pressures.

 Craftspeople currently known